 4) Share Relevant Information with Viewers

-Instead of receiving random ads at this point, consumers will only view custom content and personalized ad material that draws from past behaviours when they reconnect to the network or website.
+Instead of receiving random ads at this point, consumers will only view custom content and personalized ad material that draws from past behaviors when they reconnect to the network or website.